Sator Square: Adoption by Christians

-While there is little doubt amongst academics that Christians adopted the square, it was not clear that they had originated the symbol.
+While there is little doubt among academics that Christians adopted the square, it was not clear that they had originated the symbol.

 Paternoster theory

-During 1924–1926, three people separately discovered, or rediscovered, that the square could be used to write the name of the Lord's Prayer, the "Paternoster", twice and intersecting in a cross-form (see image opposite).
+During 1924 to 1926, three people separately discovered, or rediscovered, that the square could be used to write the name of the Lord's Prayer, the "Paternoster", twice and intersecting in a cross form (see image opposite).
 The remaining residual letters (two As and two Os) could be placed in the four quadrants of the cross and would represent the Alpha and Omega that are established in Christian symbolism.
 The positioning of the As and Os was further supported by the fact that the position of the Ts in the Sator square formed the points of a cross – there are obscure references in the Epistle of Barnabas to T being a symbol of the cross – and that the As and Os also lay in the four quadrants of this cross.
 At the time of this discovery, the earliest known Sator square was from the fourth century, further supporting the dating of the Christian symbolism inherent in the Paternoster theory.
 Academics considered the Christian origins of the square to be largely resolved.

-With the subsequent discovery of Sator squares at Pompeii, dating pre-79 A.D, the Paternoster theory began to lose support, even amongst notable supporters such as French historian Guillaume de Jerphanion.
-Jerphanion noted: that (1) it was improbable that many Christians were present at Pompeii, that (2) first century-Christians would have written the square in Greek and not Latin, that (3) the Christian concepts of Alpha and Omega only appear after the first century, that (4) the symbol of the cross only appears from about A.D 130–131, and that (5) cryptic Christian symbols only appeared during the persecutions of the third century.
+With the subsequent discovery of Sator squares at Pompeii, dating pre-79 AD, the Paternoster theory began to lose support, even among notable supporters such as French historian Guillaume de Jerphanion.
+Jerphanion noted that (1) it was improbable that many Christians were present at Pompeii, (2) first-century Christians would have written the square in Greek and not Latin, (3) the Christian concepts of Alpha and Omega only appear after the first century, (4) the symbol of the cross only appears from about AD 130–131, and (5) cryptic Christian symbols only appeared during the persecutions of the third century.

-Jérôme Carcopino claimed the Pompeii squares were added at a later date by looters, however, the lack of any disturbance to the volcanic deposits at the palestra meant that this was unlikely, and the Paternoster theory as a proof of Christian origination lost much of its academic support.
+Jérôme Carcopino claimed the Pompeii squares were added at a later date by looters.
+The lack of any disturbance to the volcanic deposits at the palestra, however, meant that this was unlikely, and the Paternoster theory as a proof of Christian origination lost much of its academic support.

 Regardless of its Christian origins, many academics considered the Paternoster discovery as being a random occurrence to be mathematically impossible.
 Several examined this mathematical probability including German historian Friedrich Focke and British historian Hugh Last, but without reaching a conclusion.
-A 1987 computer analysis by William Baines derived a number of "pseudo-Christian formulae" from the square but Bains concluded it proved nothing.
+A 1987 computer analysis by William Baines derived a number of "pseudo-Christian formulae" from the square but Baines concluded it proved nothing.